Natalia Dyer: Career

 Dyer's breakthrough role was as Nancy Wheeler in the Netflix series Stranger Things.
 Dyer has also starred in independent films, most notably the dramedy film Yes, God, Yes (2019) in which she stars as Alice, a Catholic school girl exploring sexuality.
 Among her more notable credits are supporting roles in the horror films Velvet Buzzsaw (2019) and Things Heard & Seen (2021).
 She starred in the 2023 horror film All Fun and Games opposite Asa Butterfield.

 Personal life

-Since 2016, Dyer has been in a relationship with English actor Charlie Heaton, with whom she co-stars in Stranger Things.
+Since 2016, Dyer has been in a relationship with her Stranger Things co-star Charlie Heaton.